Professor of Statistical Science

 Belloni, A, Chernozhukov, V, Chetverikov, D, and Wei, Y. "Uniformly valid post-regularization confidence regions for many functional parameters in Z-estimation framework."
 Annals of Statistics 46.6B (January 1, 2018): 3643-3675.
 Full Text

-Belloni, A, Chernozhukov, V, and Kato, K. "Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models(Published online)."
-Journal of the American Statistical Association: 1-10.
+Belloni, A, Chernozhukov, V, and Kato, K. "Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models(Accepted)."
+Journal of the American Statistical Association (January 1, 2018).
 Full Text